roblav96/ios-runtime-docs/native-libs/CocoaPods.md

 The CLI generates an Xcode project for you in `platforms/ios/MYCocoaPods.xcodeproj`.

 ## Install CocoaPods
-You will need to install CocoaPods.
+You need to install CocoaPods.
 If you haven't yet, you can do so by:
 ```
 $ sudo gem install cocoapods
 ```